PhD in Business Administration - Financial Management

 Applicants to Northcentral University's Ph.D. in Business Administration with a specialization in Financial Management program should have some experience or educational background in business and management.
 Additionally, skills in communication and analysis are beneficial to individuals interested in this program.
 Applicants to Northcentral University's online graduate programs should already possess a bachelor's degree.

 Northcentral University's Ph.D. in Business Administration with a specialization in Financial Management focuses on research and the completion of a dissertation.
-However, there are core and specialization course requirements.
+However, there are also core and specialization course requirements.
 Some of the specialization topics covered in the curriculum include managing financial institutions, investment portfolio analysis, accounting and control for nonprofit organizations, advanced financial statement analysis, and advanced corporate finance.
-This sequence ends with the completion of a capstone project.

 Program Length/Total Credits Required: